EurekaCommunity/ImageRow/README.md

 * `sourceTypes` which allows us to specify the source of the picture.
 It could be .PhotoLibrary, .Camera, .SavedPhotosAlbum, or any combination of the previous values since `sourceTypes` property type is `ImageRowSourceTypes` which conforms to `OptionSet`.
 * `clearAction` let's us add a clear action sheet option  and configure its style.
 Possible values are: `.no` or `.yes(style: UIAlertActionStyle)`.
 Notice that .yes value requires we pass a `UIAlertActionStyle` style.

+To localize the Actionsheet strings just add the keys `"Take photo", "Photo Library", "Saved Photos", "Cancel", "Clear Photo"` to your Localizable.strings file

 ## Author

 * [Xmartlabs SRL](https://github.com/xmartlabs) ([@xmartlabs](https://twitter.com/xmartlabs))